JeanPCordeiro/myECM/README.md

-# Serverless ECM
+# Serverless ECM POV

+(C) JP.Cordeiro for CATS

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/from-referrer/)

-This repo contains AWS SAM templates that deploy serverless applications.
-This application uses Amazon ML services like Comprehend and Rekognition to index documents and images, and then sends the results to the Amazon Elasticsearch Service for fast indexing.
+This repo contains AWS SAM templates that deploy a Proof Of Value for a serverless ECM application.
+This application uses Amazon ML services like Comprehend and Rekognition to index documents and images, and then sends the results to the Amazon DynamoDB Service for indexing.

-The application features are identical to the [Serverless Document Repository repo](https://github.com/jbesw/s3-to-lambda/tree/master/docrepository).
-This version of the application shows how to split a monolith into smaller applications using an event-based architecture, with Amazon EventBridge as the serverless event bus.
+This application uses an event-based architecture, with Amazon EventBridge as the serverless event bus.

-For full details on how this works, read the article at: https://aws.amazon.com/blogs/compute/decoupling-larger-applications-with-amazon-eventbridge/.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
-You are responsible for any AWS costs incurred.
-No warranty is implied in this example.

 ```bash
 .